Pierrot le Fou: Reception

 Despite the boos at Venice, the film received positive reviews.
-In Le Nouvel observateur, critic Michel Cournot wrote “I feel no embarrassment declaring that Pierrot le fou is the most beautiful film I’ve seen in my life," while in a front-page review for Les Lettres Françaises, the novelist and poet Louis Aragon praised the film, stating "There is one thing of which I am sure... art today is Jean-Luc Godard."
+In Le Nouvel observateur, critic Michel Cournot wrote “I feel no embarrassment declaring that Pierrot le fou is the most beautiful film I've seen in my life", while in a front-page review for Les Lettres Françaises, the novelist and poet Louis Aragon praised the film, stating "There is one thing of which I am sure... art today is Jean-Luc Godard."
 Writing in 1969, Andrew Sarris called Pierrot le fou "the kind of last film a director can make only once in his career."

-On review aggregator website Rotten Tomatoes the film received an 86% "Certified Fresh" approval rating, based on 43 reviews collected with an average rating of 8.12/10.
-The website's critical consensus: "Colorful, subversive, and overall beguiling, Pierrot Le Fou is arguably Jean-Luc Godard's quintessential work."
-In the 2012 Sight & Sound polls, it was ranked the 42nd-greatest film ever made in the critics' poll and 91st in the directors' poll.
-In 2018 the film ranked 74th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.
-In the 2022 Sight& Sound poll, it was ranked the 84th-greatest film ever made in the critic's poll.
+In the 2012 Sight & Sound poll, it was ranked the 42nd-greatest film ever made in the critics' poll and 91st in the directors' poll.
+In 2018, the film ranked 74th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.
+In the 2022 Sight & Sound poll, it was ranked the 84th-greatest film ever made in the critics' poll.